Moviri - Ambari Extractor

 The integration supports the extraction of both performance and configuration data across different Hadoop components and can be configured via parameters that allow entity filtering and many other settings.
 Furthermore the connector is able to replicate relationships and logical dependencies among entities such as clusters, resource pools, services and nodes.

-The documentation is targeted at BMC Helix Capacity Optimizationadministrators, in charge of configuring and monitoring the integration between BMC Helix Capacity Optimizationand Ambari.
+The documentation is targeted at BMC Helix Continuous Optimizationadministrators, in charge of configuring and monitoring the integration between BMC Helix Continuous Optimizationand Ambari.

-Moviri Integrator for BMC Helix Capacity Optimization - Ambari is compatible with BMC Helix Capacity Optimization 19.11 and onward.
+Moviri Integrator for BMC Helix Continuous Optimization - Ambari is compatible with BMC Helix Continuous Optimization 19.11 and onward.